 Her research interests pertain to the interface between consumer culture and perceived brand legitimacy, - a perspective first explored in connection with her master’s thesis on Danish consumers’ ambivalent and conflicted relationships with the American sports brand Nike and currently reviewed in relation to a new research project on “the Nordic welfare brand” in the Chinese market for elder care.

 Stine obtained her MSc in Marketing Communications Management from Copenhagen Business School and has previously worked as a project manager and consultant in the Danish fashion business.

-Anna Scheider-Kamp is Research Assistant at the Department of Marketing & Management at University of Southern Denmark where she is part of the Consumption Studies Group.
+Anna Scheider-Kamp is Postdoc at the Department of Marketing & Management at University of Southern Denmark where she is part of the Consumption Studies Group.